moshesipper/tiny_ga/README.md

 A minimalistic program implementing a genetic algorithm with the following attributes:

+1. The genome is a bitstring (i.e., {0,1}*)
-1. The fitness is maxone (number of 1s in the bitstring individual)
+2. The fitness is "maxone" -- number of 1s in an individual genome
-2. Tournament selection
+3. Tournament selection
-3. Single-point crossover
+4. Single-point crossover
-4. Bitwise (flip) mutation
+5. Bitwise (flip) mutation